riflechess/riflechess.github.io/stp/summaries/City_Council_on_2025-08-27_330_PM.md

 ---
 #### Meeting Info

-* **Type**: City Council Meeting
+* **Meeting Type:** City Council Meeting
+* **Date and Time:** August 27, 2025, 3:30 PM
-* **Purpose**: Discussion and voting on various items, including tree preservation ordinance, street changes, and assessments
+* **Purpose:** To discuss and vote on various items related to tree preservation, street changes, and property assessments.
-* **Date/Time**: August 27, 2025, 3:30 PM
-* **Location**: City of Saint Paul Council Chambers

 #### Summary

-The meeting began with a moment of silence for the victims of gun violence in the community.
-The council then moved on to discuss the consent agenda items, which included appointing new council member Molly Coleman to various boards and commissions.
+**Tree Preservation Ordinance**

-Next, the council discussed the final adoption of an ordinance amending title 4 of the administrative code to add chapter 92, title tree preservation for city-sponsored projects.
-Director Rodriguez and Director Kershaw provided updates on the progress made over the past six months, including the development of draft language and a public engagement process.
-The council agreed to lay over the item until December 10th.
+The council discussed a proposed ordinance to amend the city's tree preservation policy.
+Director Rodriguez and Director Kershaw presented an update on the progress made over the past six months, including the development of draft language and internal staff work.
+The council acknowledged that there are complexities in balancing tree preservation with infrastructure needs, such as sidewalk repair and maintenance.

+The council decided to layover the item until December 10th to allow for further work on the ordinance and policies.
+The public input group, led by Bridgette Allen Alice, expressed their desire to continue participating in the policy-making process.

+**Street Change**

-The meeting also included discussion on the final adoption of ordinance 25-45, changing one block of Margaret Street from arcade street and east 7th street from a one-way street westbound to a two-way street in accordance with chapter 147 of the legislative code.
-The council unanimously approved this item.
+The council approved a resolution to change one block of Margaret Street from a one-way street westbound to a two-way street in accordance with Chapter 147 of the Legislative Code.

-In other matters, the council discussed a proposed amendment to chapter 130 of the city's legislative code, which governs the vacation of city right-of-way.
-This proposal aims to make the vacation process more efficient and streamlined for property owners and developers.
-A public hearing was scheduled for next week on this item.

-The meeting also touched on various other items, including a request from Energy Park Utility Company to amend rates, and an application from Nativity of Our Lord Catholic Parish School for sound level variance at their county fair event.

-A contentious issue arose during discussion of the vacant building fee assessment at 1350 Hague Avenue.
-The property owners, Bradley and Ashley Taylor, expressed confusion about the assessment process and claimed they had been misinformed by DSI staff.
-They argued that the vacant building fee should be reduced to $2,537 from the original $5,075 due to the misunderstanding.
+**Vacant Building Fee Assessment**

-The council ultimately decided to lay over this item for two weeks to allow additional information to be submitted by the property owners.
-This decision was met with some opposition from Council Member Johnson, who voted against the layover and expressed concerns about moving forward on the assessment matter.
+Council Member Bui presented a proposal to reduce the vacant building fee assessment by half, from $5,075 to $2,537.
+The council laid over the item for two weeks to allow for additional information to be provided by the property owners and staff.

-Finally, the meeting concluded with a review of the legislative hearing consent agenda items, which were approved as amended after a public hearing.
+**Public Hearings**

+The council held public hearings on various items related to sound level variances for events at Nativity of Our Lord Catholic Parish School and Lumen Christie Catholic Community.

+**Legislative Hearing Items**

+The council adopted consent agenda items 20-30, with some amendments.